acoderwannabe19/authentication-methods-using-flutter-and-firebase/README.md

-# authentication_methods_with_flutter_and_firebase
+# Authentication methods with Flutter and Firebase

 A new Flutter project.

+## Sign in methods done

+*Email and Password
+*Google
+*Facebook
+*Twitter
+*Apple
+*Github
+\*Game Center

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application with authentication methods:

 A few resources to get you started if this is your first Flutter project: